 Look closely you can see wind slabs starting to rip out around Hazel

-Hopefully the FWT and Swatch are not trying to sensor these big mountain events after some serious injuries and avalanches as that’s the reality of riding of piste..
+Hopefully, the FWT and Swatch are not trying to sensor these big mountain events after some serious injuries and avalanches as that’s the reality of riding off piste.

-In fact just last year professional skier Julien Lopez was caught in avalanche while competing in the FWT event in Kappl, Austria
+In fact, just last year professional Julien Lopez’s Avalanche happened while competing in the FWT event in Kappl, Austria

 Here is what Hazel posted about her run:

 I dropped second, and while skiing the most technical part of my run, I ripped out a pretty large pocket above and behind me.
 Since I didn’t see the pocket rip, I kept skiing fall line into a shoot, made a left turn left into a wall of snow that I had no idea was there.
-With my skis gone (lost in debris), I was long lined out via Helicopter, and at the bottom was told the competition was on hold and they were now going to ski cut the slope…a little to late ?
+With my skis gone (lost in debris), I was long-lined out via Helicopter, and at the bottom was told the competition was on hold and they were now going to ski cut the slope…a little too late?

-In hindsight, things could have ended up a lot worse or a lot better … Yes this sport is inherently dangerous, but it would be great if athletes were prodominately setup for success.
+In hindsight, things could have ended up a lot worse or a lot better … Yes, this sport is inherently dangerous, but it would be great if athletes were predominately set up for success.
 I guess my final question for myself, is the risk worth the reward in big mountain competition?”

-According to one of the announcers Hazel ran “into the avalanche which is not the best idea?”
-WTF dude, I’m willing to bet Hazel skiers better then you or I or anyone reading this article for that matter..
+According to one of the announcers, Hazel ran “into the avalanche which is not the best idea?”
+WTF dude, I’m willing to bet Hazel skiers better than you or I or anyone reading this article for that matter.

 So what did the Haze do?
 She borrowed a pair of skis and excuse my french but she manned up or womened up.
 Got back to the top of the venue, adjusted a pair of borrowed skis and then ripped a fun powder run staying on her feet through the finish.

-Moral of the story, is this.
+The moral of the story is this.
 Just because a slope has been controlled, it doesn’t always = safety.
-Especially when you start playing around in helis, snow cats and big mountain competition venues..
+Especially when you start playing around in helis, snowcats and big mountain competition venues.

 Luckily Hazel didn’t have to pull her airbag, but what is she did.
 Do you know how to use your airbag in an avalanche?